 |Tree of Life Food Pantry|

 All of these programs rely, in part, on financial support from the community.
 Contributions are always welcome, appreciated and tax-deductible.
-To donate to the Dolly Fisher Fund or Christmas Angels program, make your check payable to The First Congregational Church of Blue Hill and indicate the program in the memo and mail to PO Box 444, Blue Hill, ME 04614.
-To donate to Simmering Pot, The Tree of Life Food Pantry or Peninsula Free Health Service, please contact those organizations directly.
+To donate to the Dolly Fisher Fund or Christmas Angels, please make your check payable to First Congregational Church of Blue Hill, and indicate the program name in the memo.
+Please mail to P.O.
+Box 444, Blue Hill, ME 04614.
+To donate to Simmering Pot, The Tree of Life Food Pantry, or Peninsula Free Health Services, please contact those organizations directly.

-The Christmas Angels program was originally coordinated by Four Town Nursing and, in 1989, was adopted by the Church.
-The program provides gifts of warm clothing to children in need who reside in Blue Hill, Brooklin, Brooksville, Castine, Penobscot, Sedgwick, Surry, Orland and Deer Isle/Stonington.
+The Christmas Angels program was originally coordinated by Four Town Nursing, was adopted by the Church in 1989.
+The program provides gifts of warm clothing to children in need who reside in Blue Hill, Brooklin, Brooksville, Castine, Penobscot, Sedgwick, Surry, Orland and Deer Isle, and Stonington.

 Coordinated through our Church, the program depends on the generosity of individuals, clubs and businesses all over the peninsula who shop for children and donate financially.

 Each Angel (volunteer shopper) is provided with a detailed list of a child’s clothing wishes including age, size and any specific needs.
 Individuals can shop for one or more children, and clubs or businesses are encouraged to organize a team to shop for one or more families.
 Distribution of gifts is in early December.
 To learn more about Christmas Angels, contact the Church office at (207) 374-2891.